luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-GoogleMaps-SimpleMap/README.md

 # How to integrate in your Blazor Web App (.NET 9) a Google Simple Map

+**Note**: for getting more information about GoogleMaps API in JavaScript visit this example in the URL

 https://developers.google.com/maps/documentation/javascript/examples/map-simple

 ## 1. We create a Blazor Web App with Visual Studio 2022 Community Edition